 “John Baines-Lewis” died on 15/12/1971, at Oak Bay, British Columbia, Canada .
 The related entry in the British Columbia Death Registrations, 1872-1986 gave his date and place of birth, and stated that he’d been single.
 In death he had been granted his beloved but spurious hyphen.

 While resident in Harrogate, he was a member of Leeds Chess Club.

-Possibly around 1928 or 1929, he donated a trophy to Harrogate Chess Club, still in use, he himself being the winner for 1928-29, that being the first engraved record of a winner.
+Possibly around 1928 or 1929, he donated a trophy to Harrogate Chess Club, still in use for the Minor club championship, he himself being the winner for 1928-29, that being the first engraved record of a winner.

 He played for Yorkshire in the 1933 Yorkshire v Cheshire match and the 1933 Yorkshire v Lancashire match.
 In the first case he was described as of Leeds (i.e. the chess club) and in the second case as of Harrogate (i. e. place of residence).

 He played for Yorkshire in the 1934 Yorkshire v Lancashire match.